cmccuistion-hv/Hitachi-CSI-Log-Bundle/README.md

 - Ensure your kubeconfig has appropriate RBAC permissions
 - You need at least read access to pods, logs, events, and CRDs in the target namespace
 - Try running with cluster-admin privileges if available

-## Log Viewer

-This repository also includes an HTML-based log viewer (`Hitachi-CSI-log-Bundle-Viewer.html`) for easy analysis of collected logs.
-Simply open the HTML file in a browser and load your log bundle directory.

 ## Support